Toloka/docs-tolokers/en/common/task-select.md

 {% if platform == "android" or platform == "ios" %}
 ## Tips and recommendations {#tips}

-The list of projects displays all projects, including both field and non-field projects.
-To open the list of projects, tap
+The project feed displays all projects, including both field and non-field projects.
+To open the project feed, tap
 {% if platform == "android" %}![](assets/hamburger-menu.svg) → **{{ mobile_android_tasks_available }}**{% endif %}
 {% if platform == "ios" %} **{{ mobile_ios_all_tasks_title }}**{% endif %}.

-{% if platform == "android" %}To manage the list of projects, apply filters and configure sorting:
+{% if platform == "android" %}To manage the project feed, apply filters and configure sorting:

 1. Tap ![](assets/filters-menu.svg) at the top of the screen.
 1. Choose one or more filters.
 Choose the requesters you want to see in the list.
 Set the sorting type.
 1. Tap **{{ mobile_android_apply_positive_button }}**.

 {% endif %}
-{% if platform == "ios" %}To manage your project list:
+{% if platform == "ios" %}To manage your project feed:
 1. Tap **{{ mobile_ios_filters_title }}** at the top of the screen.
 1. Use filters or sorting tools: